Anindyadeep/litefold/README.md

 # Start the container (will download model weights on first run)
-docker build -t litefold -f selfhosted.Dockerfile . docker run -d --gpus all -p 8000:8000 -v litefold_results:/data/results -v litefold_db:/data/db litefold
+docker build -t litefold -f selfhosted.Dockerfile . docker run -d --gpus all -p 7114:7114 -v litefold_results:/data/results -v litefold_db:/data/db litefold
 ```

-The server will be available at http://localhost:8000
+The server will be available at http://localhost:7114
+This port 7114 is kept intentionally, so that it does not affect other processes running on same port (which is generally 8000)

 ### Manual Setup